By Audrey Larson

 Tell your parents you really want to try acting.
 Take a class on acting, even some voice lessons if you want to do theatre and singing roles.
 Be serious about it and know that it's competitive because there's a lot of kids out there who want to act.
 So you have to really work at it.
 There's a lot to gain.
 Focus, have fun, be yourself - that's most important because casting directors are looking for the real you - don't dress up too much and never wear make-up or big bows for auditions, always look your own age and remember… there's enough work for everyone who has the passion to act!
 And never look back after an audition.
 Forget you ever went in.
 This way, if they call you it's a bonus, and if they don't, well, you long since forgot about them.
 Be happy.Thank you, Gigi!
 It was a pleasure interviewing you.

 You can find Gigi on Facebook

 Meet Countdown cast member of the day… Matt Keilty!

 Matt is 12 years old and lives in New Hampshire with his mom, dad, brother, sister and cat.
 He has a passion for acting, filmmaking, and comic book history.
 Over the last year and a half he’s played lead and supporting roles in six college student films (see one here

 ), a Hallmark film, an Italian restaurant commercial

 In his spare time Matt enjoys creating lego stop action animations, pivot animations, and home-made movies that he posts on his own Youtube channel.

 Matt plays 9-year-old Luke in FYP's first film, Countdown

-ABOVE: Matt during a scene on the set of COUNTDOWN, being filmed by Producer/Director Audrey
+Matt filming a scene in COUNTDOWN, being filmed by Producer/Director Audrey Larson

 Kayla Schechter, age 9, is excited to be a part of Fountain of Youth Productions